9. Designing functions#

 (*) In a purely functional programming language, we can assume the so-called referential transparency: a call to a pure function can always be replaced with the value it generates.
 If this is true, then for the same set of argument values, the output is always the same.
 Furthermore, there are no side effects.
 In R, it is not exactly the case:

-due to lazy evaluation, functions are free to interpret the argument forms (passed expressions, i.e., not only: values) in whatever way they like (see Section 9.5.7, Section 12.3.9, and Section 17.5),
+• due to lazy evaluation, functions are free to interpret the argument forms (passed expressions, i.e., not only: values) however they like; see Section 9.4.7, Section 12.3.9, and Section 17.5,

-printing, plotting, file reading, and database access have apparent consequences with regard to the state of some external resources.
+• printing, plotting, file writing, and database access have apparent consequences with regard to the state of certain external devices or resources.

 Important